aws/aws-sdk-go-v2/content/en/docs/configuring-sdk/_index.md

   endpoint.

-* [processcreds]({{< apiref "credentials/processcreds" >}}) &ndash; Retrieve Credentials from an external process that will be invoked via the host environments shell.
+* [processcreds]({{< apiref "credentials/processcreds" >}}) &ndash; Retrieve Credentials from an external process that will be invoked by the host environment's shell.

 * [stscreds]({{< apiref "credentials/stscreds" >}}) &ndash; Retrieve Credentials from {{% alias service=STS %}}